Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/Documentation/Remediations.md

       // Perform regular expression matching
       const matches = [...response.message.matchAll(indexRegEx)];

-      // Prepare the requests of the remediation plan return {
+      // Prepare the additional requests of the remediation plan return {
-        requests:
+        additionalRequests:
           // Map the missing staff into requests for the remediation matches.map(m => {
             return {